yorkmuseumstrust/digital/docs/support/digital-or-razorblue.md

 - If you contact Digital with an immediate IT support issue, there could be a delay in getting you support.

-- Razorblue are just waiting on your call, whilst we might be in a long (but wonderful!) meeting about a project which will help us all work better or deliver content for our audiences.
+- Razorblue are just waiting on your call, whereas we might be in a long (but wonderful!) meeting about a project which will help us all work better or deliver content for our audiences.

-### Then, what do Digital do?!
+### So, tell me more about Digital...
 - Digital enable a wide range of digital development projects across YMT.

 - We are also developing new ways of supporting you with your own digital development in the workplace.